abikirkham/FitFriends/README.md

 1. Navigate to FitFriends - Home Page
 2. Log in using valid credentials:
-   - Email: doe.jane@test.com
+   - User Name: Jane
    - Password: This1is2a3test
 3. Navigate to the Messages section
-4. Input the following data in the message form:
-   - Recipient: john.doe@test.com
+4. Select the friend you want to message:
    - Message: Hi John, this is a test message!
 5. Click Send